 Even the FBI Thinks Windows 7 is Insecure

-Do I meant that Windows 7 has a self-esteem problem?
+Do I mean that Windows 7 has a self-esteem problem?
 No, I mean the security is Windows 7 isn't good.
 One of the reasons, is that it is no longer being updated.
 No updates, means not security patches fixing the holes discovered by hackers and other individuals with nothing better to do than to ruin your day.
-Your computer could have it's data compromised, passwords published or just messed up.
+Your computer could have its data compromised, passwords published or just messed up.

 So, what did the FBI say?
 The FBI warning came by way of a private industry notification (PIN) that has been distributed to various companies in the United States.
 The nature of the warning is to be expected: "As time passes, Windows 7 becomes more vulnerable to exploitation," the FBI PIN stated, "due to lack of security updates and new vulnerabilities discovered."
 While the alert itself is aimed primarily at enterprises, the advice really stands for all users.
 The FBI advice can be summarized: avoid your computer getting hacked, upgrade your operating system to the latest supported version.
 For Windows users that's Windows 10.